NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 ### Project View

-You'll notice the `iHTTPS` URL centered below the project name.
+You'll notice the `HTTPS` URL centered below the project name.

 We will be using this remote URL for connecting our local repository in the next step.